 There are more datacenters offered by DigitalOcean but SiteGround it is covering the basic needs.

-SiteGround has a better support as it can help you with various issues that you may have like WordPress install and SSL installation.
+SiteGround has better support as it can help you with various issues that you may have like WordPress install and SSL installation.
 You can chat live with a support representative and they are quite well trained.

-DigitalOcean it is offering also support but is more basic, if you don’t know how to add an SSL or install WordPress it will be hard for them to support you.
-DigitalOcean can offer details about their services and standard configuration, on rest you are on your own.
+DigitalOcean is offering also support but is more basic, if you don’t know how to add an SSL or install WordPress it will be hard for them to support you.
+DigitalOcean can offer details about their services and standard configuration, on the rest you are on your own.

-Security is very important especially these days as a lot of cyber attacks are happening in this part we are going to discuss the security that you have in both.
+Security is very important especially these days as a lot of cyber-attacks are happening in this part we are going to discuss the security that you have in both.

 SiteGround being a service where everything is handled by them can be more secure as the infrastructure is secured by them.
-You have only access to cPanel and you need to worry only about WordPress and his vulnerabilities, the rest will be handled by SiteGround team.
+You have only access to cPanel and you need to worry only about WordPress and its vulnerabilities, the rest will be handled by SiteGround team.
 SiteGround it is also offering DDOS protection to better secure your sites.